Here’s a back-to-school plan for Bible study and back-to-school devotions for your kids to help them grow in faith this year!

 As the new school year begins again I’ve been thinking about how to help my children continue good Bible study habits.

-When we were home 24/7 during the pandemic this spring, it did give us a chance to read the Bible with our kids more often.
-However, I don’t want that to slide backward now that school has started once again!
+This past summer when we were all home together, it was easier to make time for the Bible with our kids.
+However, I don’t want that to slide backward now that school has started once again.

 If you want to help your children grow in their Bible reading habits, it’s good to have a plan!